-Furthermore, if you are interested in increasing the size of your breasts in addition to having them lifted, our doctors can often perform a breast augmentation in conjunction with mastopexy.
+Furthermore, if you are interested in increasing the size of your breasts in addition to having them lifted, our doctors in NYC can often perform a breast augmentation in conjunction with mastopexy.
 By combining these two procedures, patients may be able to achieve a fuller shape, improved cleavage, and a more rejuvenated overall appearance.

 *Results May Vary